OWASP/CheatSheetSeries/README.md

 Details about rules is [here](https://github.com/DavidAnson/markdownlint/blob/master/doc/Rules.md).

-The file **.markdownlinkcheck.json** define the configuration used to validate using this [tool](https://github.com/tcort/markdown-link-check), at TravisCI level, all HTTP, HTTPS and relatives links used in cheat sheets.
+The file **.markdownlinkcheck.json** define the configuration used to validate using this [tool](https://github.com/tcort/markdown-link-check), at TravisCI level, all web and relatives links used in cheat sheets.

 # Migration tasks list